akinwilson/heed/README.md

 # heed
 ![]( img/heed.jpg )
 ## Overview
-heed is a library which fits and locally deploys a collection of deep learning models trained on the task of [key-word spotting](https://en.wikipedia.org/wiki/Keyword_spotting), a webserver is  created whcih provides a user interface for these trained models to be queried through, using an audio input device of the host machine.
+heed is a library which fits a collection of deep learning models trained on the task of [key-word spotting](https://en.wikipedia.org/wiki/Keyword_spotting) and locally deploy one via a webserver which provides a user interface for these trained models to be queried through, using an audio input device of the host machine.

 ##  Usage